The Canterbury Tales: The Parson

 very simple, plain clothing.
 He probably doesn't smile

-much, because he is a very serious, and firm religious person.
+much, because he is a very serious, and a firm person.
+He's also probably in good shape, because of the long walks he takes to visit his followers.

 Please use Google Chrome to obtain the best export results.